 Organizations across the country are dealing with the tightest labor market since the 1950s.
 For nearly a full year, a record number of workers quit their jobs.
 The compounding workforce issues present an opportunity for procurement professionals to step up as problem solvers, and we’ve already seen it happening as they bring solutions to the table and become even more valuable at their company.

-The most recent U.S. Department of Labor quit data reveals 2.8 million workers resigned from their positions in January 2022, finally a lower rate than nine months of record highs in 2021, yet still a significant issue for companies across the country.
-Though the extraordinary rate of people leaving their jobs has the largest impact in hospitality, food services and health care, the shortage is widespread affecting all industries, organizations and departments.
+The U.S. Department of Labor quit data helps us to understand the current market and assess the rate of open jobs, unemployment, etc. Though the extraordinary rate of people leaving their jobs has the largest impact in hospitality, food services and health care, the shortage is widespread affecting all industries, organizations and departments.

 People drive companies.
 People do the work.
 How does a business continue its operations with a chunk of its talent missing?
 The search for workers has elevated to the C-suite where the CFO and other executives are involved in determining the best route to address this workforce issue to avoid a disadvantage in the marketplace.
 Before the talent shortage became so prominent on a company’s list of challenges, the HR department managed talent strategy.
 Now industry insiders see HR teams turn to their procurement colleagues for assistance in sourcing.
 Procurement managers have the exact expertise needed to get creative and leverage resources like a group purchasing organization (GPO) to find talent and HR solutions quickly and at a lower price.